juliomrqz/vue-warehouse/docs/en/nuxt.md

 ## Vuex Support

-The stored browser values (localStorage, cookie, etc.) changes can be synced with Vuex state.
+The changes of the stored values in the user's browser (localStorage, cookie, etc.) can be synced with Vuex state.
 You can activate this feature this way:

 ```javascript
 {